-Failure to comply with decontamination guidance can leave the organisation open to prosecution.
+Failure to comply with decontamination guidance will put service users, staff and visitors/members of the public at risk of preventable harm and can leave the organisation open to prosecution.
 Therefore, it is vital that all staff are aware of the decontamination policy and abide by the principles laid out in the following pages.

 It must also be noted that although individual responsibilities relating to environmental cleanliness and medical device decontamination exist, ensuring a clean environment and patient safety is the responsibility of all Trust employees.
 A summary of the correct methods of decontamination for commonly used items and equipment can be found in appendix 2.